balderdashy/sails-docs/concepts/Deployment/FAQ.md

 ### Where do I put my production database credentials?
 Other settings?

+The easiest way to add configuration to your Sails app is by modifying the files in `config/` or adding new ones.
+Sails supports environment-specific configuration loading out of the box, so you can use `config/env/production.js`.
+Again, see the conceptual documentation on [Configuration](http://sailsjs.org/documentation/concepts/configuration) for details.

+For development, using environment variables is awkward

-For your other deployment/machine-specific settings, namely any kind of credentials, you should use `config/local.js`.
-It's included in your `.gitignore` file by default so you don't inadvertently commit your credentials to your code repository.
+For your other deployment/machine-specific settings, namely any kind of credentials you want to keep private, you should use either environment variables or your `config/local.js` file.
+This file is included in your `.gitignore` file by default so you don't inadvertently commit your credentials to your code repository.

 **config/local.js**
 ```javascript